 Have a new mainsail without numbers?
 An old mainsail with peeling numbers?
-How about a used mainsail that you bought and has the wrong numbers on it?
+How about a used mainsail that you bought or that was given to you and has the wrong numbers on it?
 You can easily replace or add professional-looking numbers to your mainsail without taking it to a sailmaker and I’ll describe how.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.